Title Instructor

 9 Historical Investigations: Methods and Skills

 Through studying a particular topic in history, students gain insight into historical methods and skills.
 Course designed for freshmen and sophomore history majors or prospective majors.
-Others may enroll by permission of instructor.
+Others may enroll with permission of instructor.
 Topics vary by quarter and instructor.

 17C The American People